microsoft/X-Mem/src/README.md

 INCLUDED EXTENSIONS (under src/include/ext and src/ext directories):
 	- Loaded latency benchmark variant with load delays inserted as nop instructions between memory instructions.
-	  This is done for 64 and 256-bit chunks on x86-64 with AVX extensions, forward sequential read load threads only at the moment.
+	  This is done for 32, 64, 128, and 256-bit load chunk sizes where applicable using the forward sequential read pattern.

 For feature requests, please refer to the contact information at the end of this README.